CptCrispyCrunchy/apalis/packages/apalis-nats/README.md

 - The crate publishes to the DLQ first and only then acknowledges the original message.
 If publish fails, the original message is not acked and will redeliver, ensuring DLQ routing is retried.
 - If DLQ is disabled (`enable_dlq = false`), `Error::Abort(_)` results in a Term ack (no redelivery), while other errors use Nak for retry until `max_deliver`.

+## Fetch Expiry and Backoff

+- `fetch_expiry`: Caps how long a pull attempt waits on a given priority before the worker falls through to the next priority.
+This improves fairness, responsiveness, and shutdown behavior.
+- `nak_backoff`: Transient failures are retried with `Nak(Some(delay))` based on delivery attempt count.
+When the list is shorter than attempts, the last delay is reused.
+This reduces hot retry loops and smooths server load.

 ## Dead Letter Queue (DLQ) Message Format

 When jobs fail after maximum retries or encounter non-transient errors, they are moved to the DLQ with the following JSON structure: